ppy/osu-wiki/news/2024/2024-09-02-the-followpoint-dreamxiety-the-osu-artist-extraordinaire.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/13103233">Dreamxiety</a></p>

-I was approached by [mangomizer](https://osu.ppy.sh/users/1893718), asking me if I'm interested in doing world cup assets.
+I was approached by ::mangomizer::{ user-id=1893718 }, asking me if I'm interested in doing world cup assets.
 I thought it was a pretty crazy thing to even get asked that and I was excited, so I accepted it.
 It's still crazy how much I've been involved in providing assets for this game, I never would've expected this to happen.

 ![](/wiki/shared/news/2024-09-02-the-followpoint-dreamxiety-the-osu-artist-extraordinaire/dreamxiety-world-cup.jpg)